Home » GI Bill » Pittsburgh, PA BAH Rates, Housing, Education, & Cost of Living

 Find housing, employment, cost-of-living, education, and BAH rates for Pittsburgh, PA.
 Below are BAH Rates, college and universities, cost-of-living information, school resources for children of military families, and things to see and do in the Pittsburgh area.

-Pittsburgh is the second most populated city in Pennsylvania and is a major metropolitan area in the Western part of the state.
-The metropolitan area of Pittsburgh encompasses seven countries and is nestled on the confluence of the Allegheny, Monongahela, and Ohio Rivers.
+Pittsburgh is the second most populous city in Pennsylvania and is a major metropolitan area in the Western part of the state.
+The metropolitan area of Pittsburgh encompasses seven counties and is nestled on the confluence of the Allegheny, Monongahela, and Ohio Rivers.

 Some of the military installations in Pennsylvania include: